marenga14/BabyBlockchain-/README.md

  ```

 ### Potential of the product
-The cerificate Management syestem has potential
+The cerificate Management can be used with the `Digital Identity system` to verify the documents and attachements before issuing the identities to people.

 ### Users of the system